AgustinCB/study/os/ostep/chap30/solutions.md

 4. Let’s look at some timings of different runs.
 How long do you think the following execution, with one producer, three consumers, a single-entry shared buffer, and each consumer pausing at point c3 for a second, will take?

-I think it'd take approximately `l` seconds.
+I think it'd take approximately `l + c - 1` seconds.

+5. Now change the size of the shared buffer to 3 (-m 3).
+Will this make any difference in the total time?

+No, it won't.